interplaynetary/free-association/README.md

 5. ⚖️ **The network self-corrects toward social-material-truth** - Mathematical properties ensure that false recognition naturally diminishes while true recognition strengthens:

+Self-actualization is self-defined (subjective), but its realization depends on objective access to capacities (food, skills, etc.).

+Let:
+True is not False, False is not True

+(Recognition does not need to be true/false in a binary sense but the question is what % of this recognition is true.
+This % does not take the form of a reified proposition.)

+True-Recognition(You): Recognition that, when acted upon, reliably leads to the enhancement of your self-actualization (as defined by you) by connecting you with capacities that genuinely contribute to it.
+It is validated by positive material and social outcomes.

+False-Recognition(You): Recognition that, when acted upon, fails to connect you with the necessary capacities or connects you with harmful ones, thereby undermining your self-actualization.
+It is invalidated by negative material and social outcomes (like hunger, in the example).

+In essence, the truth or falsity is a function of the recognition's practical efficacy in the real world, as experienced by the individual in pursuit of their goals.
+It is not about correspondence with a statement but about successful navigation of the material-social environment.

 ```
 For any participant:
 Total Recognition = 100%